florian-h05/linux_openhab-misc/README.md

 ***
 Setup guide for [NUT](https://networkupstools.org), the software to control your uninterruptable power source.

-Please have a look at [this guide](network-ups-tools/README.md).
+Please have a look at [this guide](/docs/NUT.md).

 ## 6. _systemd_ service files
 ***
 A collection of custom _systemd_ service files with improved security level.

-Please have a look at [this folder](systemd_service-custom).
+Please have a look at [this folder](/docs/systemd_service.md).

 ## 7. _/var/log_ in _tmpfs_ on Raspberry Pi
 ***
 Continous writing to an SD card can reduce the lifetime of the card.
-To reduce the load on the SD card, _var/log_ can be stored in the RAM with _tmpfs_.
+To reduce the load on the SD card, _/var/log_ can be stored in the RAM with _tmpfs_.

-Please have a look at [this guide](tmpfs_var-log/README.md).
+Please have a look at [this guide](/docs/tmpfs_varlog.md).